usnistgov/metaschema/website/content/specification/_index.md

 ### `@name`

-The `@name` attribute provides the definition's identifier, which can be used in other parts of a module, or in an importing module, to reference the definition.
+The `@name` attribute provides the definition's identifier, which can be used in other parts of a module, or in an importing *Metaschema module*, to reference the definition.

 **Note:** The names of flags, fields, and assemblies are expected to be maintained as separate identifier sets.
-This allows a flag, field, and an assembly definition to each have the same name in a given Metaschema module.
+This allows a *flag definition*, a *field definition*, and an *assembly definition* to each have the same name in a given *Metaschema module*.

 ### `@scope`